 This Is Scouting is a 1-hour on-line introduction to the Scouting program, covering the history and common elements, and showing how these translate into the age-appropriate programs of the Cub Scouts, Boy Scouts, and Venturers.

 Roundtable is a good place to start your supplemental training.
 District roundtables are held once a month to bring unit leaders together to share news of upcoming activities, program ideas, and camaraderie.
-More on the Mercer Area District roundtable, or other Central New Jersey Council district roundtables.
+More on the Mercer Area District roundtable.

 Youth Protection Training is a 1-hour course for adult leaders on the prevention, recognition, and proper reporting of child abuse, available in both classroom and online interactive formats.
 Youth Protection Training is now required of all registered leaders.
-Youth Protection Training is also available online.
+Youth Protection Training is also available online at the MyScouting portal.

 There are also three age-specific videotapes designed to help build youth protection awareness in youth: